ctdesign/new-designers-resources/README.md

 A book about policy delivery within government - very interesting
 - Drive: The Surprising Truth About What Motivates Us https://www.goodreads.com/book/show/6452796-drive?from_search=true
+- Switch: How to change things when change is hard

 ## Useful Blogs for staying up to date